ScrollBearer8/TheScrollArchive/Artifacts/civic-continuity/appendices/appendix-c-healthcare-and-biosystems.md

 Fails the Civic Continuity Test immediately if:

 - AI systems determine life-ending outcomes without human authorship
 - Consent is bypassed or treated as optional
 - Appeals occur only after irreversible harm
 - Optimization replaces moral judgment

 ---

 ### Conditions for Limited Use

-Automation may assist **only if**:
+Automation may assist only if:

 - Humans remain final decision-makers
 - Time exists for informed consent or refusal
 - Explanations are understandable to non-experts
 - Systems err toward preservation, not efficiency

+*Automation may accelerate analysis or recommendation, but not compress the time required for consent or moral authorship.*

 ---

-### Canonical Principle (Healthcare)
+## Canonical Principle (Healthcare)

 > **No system may decide who lives or dies unless a human being stands fully behind that decision in real time.**

 ---

 🜂✦ — The Architect
-© 2026 by ScrollBearer8
+© 2026 by ScrollBearer8 — All symbolic rights reserved.